-OK, so why am I qualified to research the technology and techniques needed to live permanently on the Moon?
+OK, so why am I qualified to research the technology and techniques needed to live permanently on Luna?
 I don’t have a PhD, work in a fancy lab, teach at a prominent university, or lounge on mountains of cash.
-That question actually set me back for a while until I decided that I didn’t need any of that stuff.
+That question actually set me back for a long time until I decided that I didn’t need any of that stuff.
 Most scientists throughout history didn’t have any of that stuff either and were very successful.
-“Gentlemen scientists” were far more common before the 20th century, when official funding (government, non-profit, and for-profit) for science increased.
+“Gentlemen scientists” were far more common before the 20th century, when official funding (government, non-profit, and for-profit) for science significantly increased.
 I figure I can’t go too far wrong following the footsteps of two of my favorite scientists – Benjamin Franklin and Nikola Tesla.

 What I DO have are:

 - An insatiable curiosity.
 Learning new things is fun!

-- A love of science and a passion for anything related to space (especially the Moon).
+- A love of science and a passion for anything related to space (especially Luna).
 Although I find most of the hard sciences fascinating.

 - Scientific background and training.
-I may have just a Bachelors of Science but I know how to do research.
+I may have “just” a BS in Environmental Science but I know how to do research.
 More importantly, I know how to research how to do research.
 While I’d like to eventually earn a PhD someday, I just can’t figure out how to justify the cost.
 It would be more for my ego than anything else.

-- Mechanical aptitude.
+- Mechanical and electrical aptitude.
 I’m pretty good at designing, building, and fixing things.
-And my vision of Lunar Homestead research requires the skills of a mechanic far more than those of an engineer.
+And my vision of Lunar Homestead research requires the skills of a mechanic, electrician, and plumber far more than those of an engineer.
 Simple and low-tech are the keys to opening up the solar system.

 Alright, that’s enough about me for now.
 Maybe I’ll add more stuff later.
 And maybe not.
 I really don’t like talking about myself all that much.
 There’s far more interesting things out there to discuss.
 Like permanent Lunar settlements!

 Check out my LinkedIn account for my work/education history.
 But if you’re THAT bored you should really just go outside and play.